PrincetonUniversity/SPECFEMPP/docs/style.rst

     This section is only for educational purposes since SPECFEM comes with a pyproject.toml

 We define all the packages required within our environment using the `pyproject.toml` file.
-For example, if we needed to add pre-commit to our environment we would define it within `pyproject.toml` as
+For example, if we needed to add pre-commit to our environment we would define it within :code:`pyproject.toml` as

 .. code-block:: toml